btking1/Employee-Database-Management/README.md

 ## Description

-Using the employee tracker application, a business is able to manage the employees more efficiently and effectively.
+Using the Employee Database Management application, a business is able to manage the employees more efficiently and effectively.
 The company structure is organized into a database according to department, role, and employee in order to accomplish this goal.